Kurt Busiek: Early life

-Busiek was born in Boston, Massachusetts.
+Busiek was born in Boston.
 He grew up in various towns in the Boston area, including Lexington, where he befriended future comic book creator Scott McCloud.
 Busiek did not read comics as a youngster, as his parents disapproved of them.
-He began to read them regularly around the age of 14, when he picked up a copy of Daredevil #120 (April 1975).
-This was the first part of a continuity-heavy four-part story arc; Busiek was drawn to the copious history and cross-connections with other series.
+He began to regularly read them around the age of 14, when he picked up a copy of Daredevil #120 (April 1975).
+That comic is the first part of a continuity-heavy four-part story arc; he was drawn to the copious history and cross-connections with other series.
 Throughout high school and college, he and McCloud practiced making comics.
-The pair also contributed to comics hobbyist publications like NMP's Comics Feature.
+The pair contributed to comics hobbyist publications such as NMP's Comics Feature.

-During this time, Busiek had many letters published in comic book letter columns, and originated the theory that the Phoenix was a separate being who had impersonated Jean Grey, and that therefore Grey had not died — a premise which made its way from freelancer to freelancer, and which was eventually used in the comics.
-Busiek explains, "A couple of years later, after I’d broken in, I attended my first convention as a pro, in Ithaca, New York, and I stayed at Roger Stern's house.
-And we were talking about how much we liked the new X-Men, and he said, 'It's just a pity there's no way to bring Jean Grey back,' and I said, 'Sure there's a way, there's always a way.'"
+During that time, Busiek had many letters published in comic book letter columns and he originated the idea that the Phoenix Force was a separate being who had impersonated Jean Grey, and that therefore Grey had not died—a premise which made its way from freelancer to freelancer, and which was eventually used in the comics.
+Busiek said, "A couple of years later, after I’d broken in, I attended my first convention as a pro, in Ithaca, New York, and I stayed at Roger Stern's house... we were talking about how much we liked the new X-Men, and he said, 'It's just a pity there's no way to bring Jean Grey back'...
+I said, 'Sure there's a way, there's always a way.'"

 Career

 During the last semester of his senior year, Busiek submitted some sample scripts to editor Dick Giordano at DC Comics.
-None of them sold, but they did get him invitations to pitch other material to DC editors, which led to his first professional work, a back-up story in Green Lantern #162 (March 1983).
+None of them sold, but they got him invitations to pitch other material to DC editors, which led to his first professional work, a back-up story in Green Lantern #162 (March 1983).
 After writing four fill-in issues of Power Man and Iron Fist, he was given the series as his first regular assignment.
-Busiek was a fan of the work his predecessor, Mary Jo Duffy, had done on Power Man and Iron Fist, and emulated her lighthearted, humorous approach, not knowing that the editorial staff disapproved of this approach and had taken Duffy off the series because of it.
-He was fired from the series for the same reasons as Duffy, after only six issues as its regular writer.
+He was a fan of the work of his predecessor, Jo Duffy and emulated her lighthearted, humorous approach, not knowing that the editor disapproved of that style.
+He was fired from the series after only six issues as its regular writer, but wrote an additional two issues afterward.
 In 1985, he wrote a Red Tornado limited series.